 cTnI and cTnT are the preferred biomarkers for the evaluation of myocardial injury and MI ; high-sensitivity cTn (hs-cTn) assays are recommended if available. cTn levels are generally elevated within 2-4 hours of symptom onset but may not become abnormal for up to 12 hours. cTn elevations may persist for >14 days.
 Although cTns are generally only released in response to cardiac injury, recent evidence suggests that cTnT may be detected in response to skeletal muscle injury.

 In addition to ACS, elevations in cTn may arise from a number of conditions (including tachyarrhythmias, heart failure, hypertensive emergencies, critical illness, myocarditis, Tako-Tsubo cardiomyopathy, structural heart disease, aortic dissection, pulmonary embolism/pulmonary hypertension, and renal dysfunction with associated cardiac disease).
 Therefore, serial measurements that demonstrate a rise or fall in cTn levels are required to identify acute injury and thus ACS.
 Current guidelines recommend a first cTn test on presentation with chest pain, and a second test 3-6 hours later (or sooner if using hs-cTn).
-Patients who present very early or very late may require additional testing to detect an increase or decrease in cTn values.
+Patients who present very early or very late after symptom onset may require additional testing to detect an increase or decrease in cTn values.

 The presence and magnitude of cTn elevations at presentation are useful for prognosis of short- and long-term mortality in ACS.
 In addition to measurements at presentation, it may be reasonable to remeasure troponin on day 3 or 4 in patients with MI to assess infarct size and the dynamics of necrosis.
 Several additional biomarkers, including natriuretic peptides, have also been associated with mortality and comorbidities that confer added risk of mortality (such as heart failure) in ACS.